fmo/resilient-microservices/README.md

 * Resource exhaustion of service due to load

 The retry pattern enables us to retry a failed call automatically.

+## Circuit Breaker Pattern

+Fail fast in case of errors and enables you to perform the default or fallback operations

 ## Health Checks